 They are socialists.

-Remember years ago they were Democrat socialists, and I kept saying, well, one day they'll just drop the Democrat part, and they have now, right?
+Remember years ago, they were Democrats, socialists, and I kept saying, well, one day they'll just drop the Democrat part.

 Mom Dani is a socialist.

-Uh Bernie Sanders doesn't have a problem saying that he's a socialist.
+Bernie Sanders doesn't have a problem saying that he's a socialist.

-They and they'll veer into, they'll fully say they're communists and Marxists now, too.
+And they'll veer into, they'll fully say they're communists and Marxists now, too.

-When when we're saying, oh, these people are socialists, right?
+There's a fundamental difference when we're saying, oh, these people are socialists, right?

-The implication is that they showed up, and she muddled her words as she said it.
+The implication is that they showed up and she muddled her words as she said it.

 The implication being that, oh, neo-Nazis showed up to a turning point event.